MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/system-requirements/Console-Compatibility-for-System-Center-Technical-Preview.md

 ms.assetid: 8c431276-ecd5-47d2-9b8c-e1936aa4e496
 ---
 # Console Compatibility for System Center Technical Preview
-Use this information to evaluate if your Microsoft SilverLight and Internet Explorer environments are ready to support Self\-Service Web Consoles for System Center 2016 Technical Preview.
+Use this information to evaluate if your Microsoft SilverLight and Internet Explorer environments are ready to support Self-Service Web Consoles for System Center 2016 Technical Preview.

 ## Web Console Compatibility